TapasKumarDutta1/ARM-Net/README.md

 - If you want to train the model, download the dataset

-- And then run the code：python train.py Note that the parameters and paths should be set beforehand
+- Run the following code: python train.py Note that parameters and paths should be set beforehand

--
-- Once the training is complete, you can run the test.py to test your model.
-Run the code : python test.py.
+- To test your model, run test.py once your training is complete.
+Execute python test.py once training is complete.